 A sideways market means prices are getting ready to continue forward in the same direction they had been in before.
 It's unlikely that a sideways market will occur before a significant change in direction.

-It's also known as consolidation.
-It's a normal part of trading action.
+It's also known as "consolidation," and it's a normal part of trading action.
 Traders are uncertain as to which direction the market could make next.
 They are building on past gains by being cautious.
-They wait for the market to reverse course.
+They wait for the market to reverse its course.
 The longer they hold on, and there is no definite change, the more confident they become.
 Consolidation often occurs as the market gets ready to make higher highs or lower lows.

 There is a critical exception.
 That's if it occurs during a transition of the business cycle.
 A sideways market then signals the next phase of the business cycle.

 For example, if there has been a period of irrational exuberance, that signals the peak of the business cycle.
 A sideways market could occur before a downturn.
 Similarly, a recession marks the bottom of the business cycle.
 A sideways market at that time might signal a new bull market.
 You must pay attention to the leading economic indicators.
-They tell you what phase of the business cycle we are currently in.
+They tell you what phase of the business cycle we are currently experiencing.

 How to Identify a Sideways Market